 Generously sprinkle baking soda on the ice or snow-covered area and wait for the ice to start melting.
 This may take a bit longer to melt than other options, but it will work.
 Do not use the soda-sprinkled path until the baking soda has done its job.

 Why this works: Baking soda (sodium bicarbonate) contains salt and that lowers the freezing temperature of ice.

 Mix equal amounts of rubbing alcohol and water.
 Pour into a sprayer.
 Spray solution on snow and or ice to melt it.
-You can use this ice melt for windshields as well.
+You can use this ice melt for windshields and keylocks.
+Use sparingly

 For a very tough frozen situation, you can apply straight isopropyl alcohol.
 Or if you don’t want to use a sprayer, pour it directly onto the problem area.

-Why this works: Rubbing alcohol freezes but only in conditions that are way below zero.
-Compared to ice and snow, it’s very warm
+Why this works: Compared to ice and snow, alcohol is very warm!
+Alcohol freezes eventually but only in conditions that are way below zero F.

 These solutions should be used with caution and common sense as some of the ingredients may harm paint, plants, water supply, or carpets if tracked indoors.
 Be mindful of the areas you are treating.
 Only treat the specific spots (i.e. the glass windshield not the entire car) the center of the walkway (not the flowerbeds bordering it) the steps, (not the entire deck) that if left untreated present a serious safety issue because you must walk on them.
 Use your common sense and wise discretion.